darash-desai/evolver/README.md

 ## `experiment.{stage}.pump.default.rate`

 The average flow rate the pump should run at in mL/hr.
 A rate of `0` turns the pump(s) off.
+The eVOLVER system pumps operate at a fixed flow rate of 1 mL/min, which represents the maximum allowable flow rate.
+Slower flow rates are approximatated by pumping small boluses of liquid at regular intervals.

 ## `experiment.{stage}.pump.default.volume`